 The system prompts the operator to enter a serial number.

 The operator enters a serial number and accepts the entry.

+If the Skip Serial Number Validation flag is set for the IBH, use case ends and system returns to calling use case.

 The system determines if the serial number already exists in the transaction.